Vesicle fusion

 Vesicle fusion is the merging of a vesicle with other vesicles or a part of a cell membrane.
 In the latter case, it is the end stage of secretion from secretory vesicles, where their contents are expelled from the cell through exocytosis.
 Vesicles can also fuse with other target cell compartments, such as a lysosome.
-Exocytosis occurs when secretory vesicles transiently dock and fuse at the base of cup-shaped structures at the cell plasma membrane called porosome, the universal secretory machinery in cells.
+Exocytosis occurs when secretory vesicles transiently dock and fuse at the base of cup-shaped structures at the cell plasma membrane called porosomes, the universal secretory machinery in cells.
 Vesicle fusion may depend on SNARE proteins in the presence of increased intracellular calcium (Ca2+) concentration.

 Triggers

 Stimuli that trigger vesicle fusion act by increasing intracellular Ca2+.